fauzansyll/fauzan-fe-satudental-pokemon/README.md

 - Catalog: Display a list of Pokemon with pagination controls
 - Pokedex: Add and remove Pokemon from a Pokedex, similar to a shopping cart
+- Detail: Analize a pokemon with their additional stats (Background is vary due to their type)

 ## Styling